 The CARES Act now allows for a five-year carryback of net operating loss for 2018, 2019, and 2020 taxable years.
 If this applies to you, you can modify tax returns as far back as those from 2013 to leverage this updated guideline.

 Also, the CARES Act states that NOLs incurred before January 1, 2021, can be used to fully offset income, whereas TCJA limited the amount to 80% of taxable income.

 Another business income tax provision: companies with tax credit carryforwards and previous alternative minimum tax (AMT) liability can now claim larger refundable tax credits than they could prior to the CARES Act.
 And the net interest deduction limitation, which previously limited a business’ ability to deduct interest paid on tax returns to 30% of EBITDA, has been expanded to 50% of EBITDA for 2019 and 2020.

-Another respite: you can defer the following payroll tax payments that are owed between March 27, 2020, and the date you are approved for PPP loan forgiveness until January 1, 2021:
+Another respite: you can defer the following payroll tax payments that are owed between March 27, 2020, and ending December 31, 2021: